-Contentment is being satisfied with your current state of being – is that you?
+Wondering how to be content, even when you are not?
+Contentment: being satisfied with your current state of being.
+Is that you?
 If not, I understand.
 I’m sharing how to be content, even when you are not.
 Join me as we dive in and examine what it looks like to truly be content, even when you are not.

 As I walked my kids to school today the same thoughts that have plagued me a lot lately crept right back into my head.
 My daughter was telling me about one of her classmates that just got back from a fancy vacation to the Bahamas.
 My brain started going to that place of envy, as far from contentment as it could be.

 “How come they got to go on a fancy trip?
 Why can’t we go someplace fun like that?
 How did they pay for it?
 I’ll bet the whole trip was all charged to a credit card and they will be making payments for years!
 I want to go on a trip..when will it by our turn?”
 There I go whining…

 Why Can’t I Just Be Happy For Them?

 Why can’t I just be happy for them?
 I’ll tell you why, I’m human.
 I have my moments (more often than I care to admit) where I look at the moms around me and want to be like them.

 We all have our moments of comparison, where we wish for more than what we have.
 I hope to provide some ideas on how to deal with those icky feelings of discontent that we all face.

 My husband and I were talking this weekend about the current state of our family and it really got me thinking about my own life and my own level of contentment.
 I’ve spent a lot of my life feeling discontented.
 Yuck.
 Which is so silly.